Hrushikesh1430/UserLoginApp/README.md

 I used HTML5,CSS3,Javascript and ReactJS to achieve the full functionality of the project.

 ## Approach
-This project focuses on implementation of react hook useState and dynamically assigning styles based on the current state of the components.
+This project focuses on react hooks like useEffect,useState and useReducer to achieve the core functionalties of the app
 ## Setup

 ## Getting Started with Create React App